941design/podsink/README.md

 Once in the REPL, you can use the following commands:

 ```
-podsink> search golang
+podsink> search
+search> golang
+# Enter search mode, type your query, and press Enter.
+An interactive list appears.
-# An interactive list appears.
-Use ↑↓/jk to navigate results, Enter for details,
+# Use ↑↓/jk to navigate results, Enter for details, press "s" to subscribe,
-# press "s" to subscribe, or "u" to unsubscribe.
-The same view is used when
-# browsing your subscriptions.
+# or "u" to unsubscribe.
+The same view is used when browsing your subscriptions.

 podsink> list subscriptions
 # Shows all subscribed podcasts in the interactive list.
 Use "u" to unsubscribe